algosup/2022-2023-project-1-smart-signage-Project-6-group/Documents/Functionnal.md

 **Work:** Everywhere, France

 **Use case**
-Jean need to know which sign isn't currently working in France.
+Eric need to know which sign isn't currently working in France.
 He also need to know which sign is having issue to he can repair it as soon as possible.
 He doesn't want to go to a sign that have no problems.
 He could also need to turn on of off the sign for maintenance or installation.